 🤔 What Is An Apple Turnover?

 The turnover is made by folding the crust over the filling and sealing the edges, which creates a pocket of deliciousness that is perfect for snacking or dessert.
-You can either fold the pastry into a triangle shape or a rectangle like I have.
+You can either fold the pastry into a triangle shape or like I have, a rectangle.

 ✋ Be sure to double check all packaging for allergens. ✋

-- Puff Pastry - You could make your own pastry, using gluten free flour, but I find Jus-Rol Gluten Free Puff Pastry so good that why bother wasting your time?
-You can find these pre-rolled pastry sheets in all of the major supermarkets and you can also buy them from Amazon.
+- Puff Pastry - You could make your own puff pastry dough, using gluten-free flour, but I find Jus-Rol Gluten Free Puff Pastry so good that why bother wasting your time?
+The sheets come pre-rolled & you can find it in all of the major supermarkets and you can also from Amazon.
+If you are not following a gluten-free diet, just use regular puff pastry.

-- Apples - I like to use Granny Smith apples because they have a tart flavour that really pops, and they don't turn to mush when you heat them up.
+- Apples - I like to use Granny Smith apples because they have a tart flavour that pops, and they don't turn mushy when heated up.
 Another variety that works well for turnovers is Golden Delicious apples.
 They're tart, juicy, and hold up well in baked goods.

-- Light Brown Sugar - This is mixed with the apples, cinnamon and butter, that when cooked makes that gorgeous syrupy coating around the apples.
-Light brown sugar is un-refined, so when heated is slightly stickier and has more of a caramel flavour.
+- Light Brown Sugar - This is mixed with the apples, cinnamon and butter, which when cooked makes that gorgeous syrupy coating around the apples.
+Light brown sugar is unrefined, so when heated is slightly stickier and has more of a caramel flavour.

 - Cinnamon - This aromatic spice adds a sweet, spicy flavour to the apple filling.
 Apples and cinnamon are a match made in heaven.